The Projects

 Flare-it screenshots

 The flare testing mentioned above, culminated in the writing of the Flare-it calculator.
 Each project has a screenshot showing how well the port flares perform.
 In most cases this analysis has been done after the sub has been built.
-Where "chuffing" is predicted, a second screenshot shows what sized flares would be required to fix the problem.
+Where "chuffing" is predicted, a second screenshot shows what sized flares would be required to fix the problem

 The Beer Fridge